ahberg/uploads-by-proxy/readme.md

 # Wordpress plugin Uploads by proxy

-New release based on the origin Uploads by proxyby.
+New release based on the orginal [Uploads by proxyby](https://github.com/pdclark/uploads-by-proxy).

 ## Description